etrousset/kuzzle-freeboard-plugin/README.md

 ## Kuzzle Datasource

-Using [Kuzzle](http://www.kuzzle.io) Realtime capabilities, [Kuzzle Datasource freeboard plugin](http://www.github.com/etrousset/kuzzle-freeboard-plugin), and the correct [subscription](https://docs.kuzzle.io/sdk-reference/collection/subscribe/) filter, you are able to monitor/vizualize any realtime parametter of your Kuzzle based IoT application.
+Kuzzle Datasource freeboard plugin allow to take advantage of [Kuzzle](http://www.kuzzle.io) Realtime capabilities to monitor any realtime parametter of your Kuzzle based IoT application.

 For now, Kuzzle Freeboard Datasource plugin is limited to monitoring document when they are **created**, but you could easily adapt it to monitor document when they are **updated**, **deleted**, or **published** for pure realtime documents (documents that are not stored).

 This document focuses on using the plugin with *freeboard* running locally, using the development version: `freeboard/index-dev.html`.
+You can get it from [Freeboard/freeboard](https://github.com/Freeboard/freeboard).
 It should take little effort to get the plugin available for online version at [freebord.io](http://www.freeboard.io).

 ### Enable Kuzzle Datasource Plugin